About the power provided through USB-A ports

-- Up to 900 mA (milliamps) at 5 V (Volts) to most Apple USB peripherals and all USB peripherals not made by Apple in compliance with USB specifications.
+Apple computers and displays equipped with USB 1.1 or USB 2 provide up to 500 mA (Milliamps) at 5 V (Volts) to most Apple USB peripherals as well as all third-party USB peripherals that comply with USB specifications.

 - Apple MacBook Air SuperDrive (when connected to supported computers)

 Some Apple computers and displays** can provide up to 1100 mA at 5 V through the port the Apple device is connected to.
 This power is available under certain conditions: